php-fig/fig-standards/proposed/cache.md

      *
      * @param array $keys
      *   An array of keys that should be removed from the pool.

+     * @throws InvalidArgumentException
+     *   If any of the keys in $keys are not a legal value a \Psr\Cache\InvalidArgumentException
+     *   MUST be thrown.
      *
      * @return bool
      *   True if the items were successfully removed.
 False if there was an error.